generation-org/jfsjd-final-project/task-5/README.md

 ## Description

-For this task, we'll be creating the feature to display the objets list of the selected project:
+For this task, we'll be creating the feature to display the objects list of the selected project:
 * Products List
 * Posts List